dennervidal/dennervidal/README.md

 ### Hi there 👋

-Fullstack web developer, JavaScript and React specialist.
+Web developer, JavaScript and React specialist.
 Interested in keep world moving using convergent technologies.

 ## Tech stack